Do Self-Employed Individuals or Independent Contractors Need Workers’ Compensation Insurance?

 People who are self-employed, including independent contractors, typically are not required by law to have workers’ compensation insurance.
 But there are certain circumstances where workers’ comp insurance may be needed for other reasons.
-For example, some companies require that the businesses that do work for them have their own workers’ comp coverage as shown on a Certificate of Insurance or COI.
+For example, some companies require that the businesses that do work for them have their own self-employed workers’ comp coverage as shown on a Certificate of Insurance or COI.

 Workers’ compensation insurance can also help protect you as a self-employed individual or independent contractor from medical expenses related to on-the-job injuries or illnesses.
-Plus, a workers’ comp policy can help replace lost wages while you’re recovering.
+Plus, a self-employed workers’ comp policy can help replace lost wages while you’re recovering.

 Generally speaking, someone is considered an employee if they receive a W-2 tax form and a contractor if they get a 1099.
 However, laws vary from state to state, so it’s important to review the laws for your state.
 Penalties like fines and even jail time are possible for failing to provide workman’s comp insurance coverage if it’s required.

 What Does Coverage Cost?
 Get a Self-Employed Workman’s Compensation Quote Online.

 The cost of workers’ compensation insurance—like the requirement for having it—varies from state to state.
 It’s based on gross annual payroll, but the rate varies.
 In most states, biBERK has filed some of the lowest prices for self-employed workers comp coverage.
 For example, the average cost per $100 in wages ranges from $.75 in Texas to $2.74 in Alaska.